JuliGames/adventure-webui/readme.md

 ### Credits

-This project is based on MiniDigger's [MiniMessageViewer](https://github.com/MiniDigger/MiniMessageViewer).
+This project is based on MiniDigger's [MiniMessageViewer](https://github.com/MiniDigger/MiniMessageViewer) and Adventure's [MiniMessageViewer](https://github.com/KyoriPowered/adventure-webui).

 The font used can be found [here](https://fonts2u.com/minecraft-regular.font).